 - Global system integrators.
-We work closely with a number of strategic GSIs, including Accenture, Deloitte, DXC, and Kyndryl, to help customers digitally transform their businesses and reduce cloud complexity.
+We work closely with a number of strategic GSIs, including Accenture, Atos, Deloitte, DXC, and Kyndryl, to help customers digitally transform their businesses and reduce cloud complexity.
 We continue to see a robust technical readiness investment from our key strategic GSIs resulting in hundreds of individuals trained or certified on the Dynatrace platform.
-In addition, we continue to foster relationships with a network of regional systems integrators that help joint customers integrate our offerings into their multicloud ecosystems.
+In addition, we continue to foster relationships with a network of regional systems integrators, including Ahead, Computacenter, Trace3, and World Wide Technology, that help joint customers integrate our offerings into their multicloud ecosystems.
 These partners extend our scale and reach and collaborate with our direct sales teams, bringing domain expertise in technologies and industries along with additional offerings powered by Dynatrace. - Cloud providers.
 We work with the major cloud providers to increase awareness of our offerings and make it easy for customers to access our software.
 Our software is developed to run in and integrate with leading cloud providers, such as AWS, Azure, and GCP.
 Our customers are also able to procure our software through leading marketplaces, such as AWS, Azure, SAP, and Google. - Resellers.
-Our resellers market and sell our offerings throughout the world and provide a go-to-market channel in countries and regions where we do not have a direct presence. - Technology alliance partners.
+Our resellers market, sell and deliver our offerings throughout the world.
+Our resellers often have a dedicated practice around observability.
+In addition, our resellers provide a go-to-market channel in countries and regions where we do not have a direct presence. - Technology alliance partners.
 We partner with leading innovative technology organizations such as Atlassian, Red Hat, ServiceNow, Snyk, and VMware to develop integrations, best practices, and extended capabilities that help our customers and solution partners achieve faster time to market and enhanced value in dynamic multicloud environments.